 contain such topics as faith in God, the existence of the soul, bad and good acts, etc.

 All the main characters take part in those discussions.
-However, Ivan, the oldest of the Karamazov brothers, has the most important role in the story due to his free thinking.
+However, Ivan, the oldest of the Karamazov brothers, has the most important role in the story due to his free-thinking.

 The youngest of the Karamazov brothers, the devout Alyosha, calls Ivan’s mental statement “hell in the mind” and questions how Ivan can live like that.

 As a result, he stumbles upon Ivan’s concept that “you can do whatever you want because there is no God or immortal soul”.

 Being a confederate of the Karamazov father, Smerdyakov makes a plan to get the money, but he is too afraid to cross a line – killing his master.

-A mental wish for his father’s death leads Ivan to even more pollution of his mind; he approaches the spiritual realm of the darks and meets a demon.
+A mental wish for his father’s death leads Ivan to even more pollution of his mind, so, he approaches the spiritual realm of the darks and meets a demon.

-The end of the story clarifies how Ivan’s philosophy is wrong.
+However, the end of the story clarifies how Ivan’s philosophy is wrong.

-Unconscious fear of the coming karma and pangs of conscience force Smerdyakov to give away the stolen money and commit suicide.
+The unconscious fear of the coming karma and pangs of conscience force Smerdyakov to give away the stolen money and commit suicide.
 These actions help him reduce the heaviness of the negative karma, which has already started its punishment for the killing of a human.

 Ivan, bringing the money to the court, accuses himself of the murder, but is not able to get rid of the demon.

-The lesson learnt:
+The lesson learnt